metalsmith/metalsmith-browserify/README.md

 * [entries](#entries): required.
 The entry points that need to be browserified.
 Accepts an array of strings.
 * [browserifyOptions](#browserifyoptions): optional.
 These options will be passed on to browserify.
 See [this area of the browserify documentation](https://github.com/browserify/browserify#browserifyfiles--opts) for all available options.
 Note that it's possible to break stuff here, like overriding the entries or basedir, so use wisely.
+* [suppressNotFoundError](#suppressnotfounderror): optional.
+By default `metalsmith-browserify` will exit with an error if a file can't be found.
+Enabling this option will suppress that error.

 ### `entries`